p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 For two decades, black-and-white photography has been an afterthought—a filter applied after the fact.
 That's changing.

+Ricoh just made a $1,800 bet that photographers are tired of treating black-and-white as an afterthought.

 ## When the camera was the film

 For the first 150 years, photography was made on film, and the film you used dictated whether your camera was a color or a black-and-white camera.